Eurobertics/docker-php-devenv/README.md

 # docker-php-devenv
-Local development enviroment with Docker (Apache 2.4, PHP 7.4/8.1 and PHP 7.4/8.1 CLI with extensions).
+Local development enviroment with Docker (Apache PHP and PHP CLI, both with extensions).
 This repo provides Dockerfiles for automated building with Dockerhub.

 The images are based on ```php``` image from Dockerhub and featureing more extensions:
 - Redis